by Kim Thomas

 Mr. Allen- Jeremy Gillett

-Floyd Allen- J
+Floyd Allen- Jared Sloan

 Marvin Hudgens-Kevin Greer